Bond Ratings and Credit Risk

 What interest rate a bond must pay to sell depends not only on the current prevailing interest rate, but also upon the issuer's credit rating, an independent gauge by a credit rating agency of the issuer's credit risk (aka bond default risk), the risk that the investor may lose part or all his investment because of the issuer's insolvency or inability to pay interest and principal.
 The greater the credit risk, the higher the interest rate the issuer must offer to sell its bonds.
 Moreover, bond prices in the secondary market critically depend on the issuer's credit rating.

-Credit ratings may differ for different issues of bonds, even by the issuer.
+Credit ratings may differ for different issues of bonds, even by the same issuer.
 Bonds secured by assets will have higher ratings.
 Bonds with higher seniority have higher ratings than more junior issues, which have lower priority in the event of a bankruptcy.
 Additionally, the issuer may have a general issuer rating.

 Not only does the credit rating of the issuer determine the initial yield of the bond, but it can also affect bond prices in the secondary market if the issuer's credit rating changes.
 Most often, credit ratings are downgraded, which reduces the price of the issuer's bonds.
 This is particularly true when the issuer is subject to a leveraged buyout, which is often leveraged by the issuance of new bonds.
 The high debt used to make such acquisitions frequently reduces all the issuer's bonds to junk status [see High-Yield Bonds (aka Junk Bonds)].